shamshadM/Ubuntu/README.md

 jekyll new blog
 cd blog
 ```
-See the file structure of the jekyl new blog
+See the file structure of the jekyll new blog

 We'll look at the file structure.
 Let's run the site now.
 Run following command in the terminal.
 ```
 bundle exec jekyll serve
 ```
-The command bulids your site and you can access the site at http://127.0.0.1:4000 by default.You can run site using --livereload (-l) flag to autoreload the site after making changes.
+The command builds your site and you can access the site at http://127.0.0.1:4000 by default.You can run site using --livereload (-l) flag to autoreload the site after making changes.
 ```
 bundle exec jekyll serve -l
 ```
-if you encounter: `unable to load the EventMachine C extension; to use the pure-ruby reactor, requre "em/pure_ruby"',
+If you encounter: `unable to load the EventMachine C extension; to use the pure-ruby reactor, require "em/pure_ruby"',
 reinstall the Even Machine.

 ```